KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

-# Python Functions
+# Python Functions [draft: 5/20/19]

 Functions are a way to organize code into reusable blocks of code.
-They are easy consents to implement, but they are very flexible and powerful, their level of complexity rather rapidly.
+They are easy to implement, yet flexible and powerful.

 ## Today we are going to: